TN 13 (09-24)

 9. 9.

-Transfer the case to the FO or, if selected for Federal review, to the Disability Quality Branch.
+Return the case to the FO or, if selected for Federal review, send the case to the Disability Quality Branch.

 To Link to this section - Use this URL: